cxmeel/sift/README.md

 ### TypeScript

-v0.0.1 of Sift includes TypeScript typings.
-This means Sift is now compatible with roblox-ts.
-Refer to the Luau docs for API details.
+Sift includes built-in TypeScript compatibility.
+The API is identical to the Luau counterpart.

 ```shell
 $ npm install @rbxts/sift